vekatze/neut/book/src/modules.md

 ## `archive`

-The field `archive` defines the path of the directory into which the subcommand `neut archive` store tarballs.
+The field `archive` defines the path of the directory into which the subcommand `neut archive` stores tarballs.
 It should look like the following:

 ```ens
 {